Family CSA Project

 It can be tough to rent a community garden plot and get out there with little ones to weed all summer.
 We know it's hard because we've tried it!
 This summer we're piloting a project for families to get them into growing spaces in a supportive way.

 We will do the crop planning, weeding, and succession plantings to keep the good stuff coming.
 Parents and kids come to the farm to do the fun stuff!
 Put on your boots and harvest your family’s share of delicious, organic produce each week.
 Soak up the beauty of nature together.
 Give your kids shovels so they can dig up purple potatoes while you snip a glorious bunch of cut flowers and take a deep breath.
 Ask gardening questions.
 Share stories.
-Have a picnic lunch with your kiddos under the big blue sky.
+Share a cucumber with your kiddo under the big blue sky.

 Raindance Organic's Family CSA Project

 Member-harvested.
 Every Friday morning is member harvest!
 Bring your buckets, baskets, bags and clippers to pick your share.
-We’ll have a share list and map for you each week showing where to pick, dig, snap, and sample.
+We’ll have a harvest list and map for you each week showing where to pick, dig, snap, and sample.
 You’ll go home with all the good stuff.

 Family-oriented.
 Kids are amazing, but seriously, parenting is hard.
 It takes incredible patience, perseverance, creativity, and endurance to raise human beings.
 As parents of a 4 year old and a 6 year old, we get it.
 We are seeking ways to make the Family CSA experience supportive and encouraging for everyone involved.
-It’s a pilot year, so part of the beauty of this project is working together as a group to figure it out.
+Part of the beauty of this project is working together as a group to figure it out.
 If our farm needs to haul in a load of sand to create a massive sandbox, we’ll do it.
 If we need to grow more snacking fruits in the crop plan, we’ll make that happen.
-We have great cultivated and wild spaces on our farm and we’ll be seeking input from pilot-year families on how to craft a welcoming environment for kids and adults.
+We have great cultivated and wild spaces on our farm and we want input from your family on how to craft a welcoming environment for kids and adults.